 Note that the rule is when a person becomes entitled to payment of earnings.
 This is not necessarily the same as the date on which an employee acquires a right to be paid.
-For example, an employee’s terms of service may provide for the employee to receive a bonus for the year to 31 December 2004, payable on 30 June 2005 if the employee is still in the service of the employer on 31 December 2004.
-If the condition is satisfied the employee becomes entitled to a payment on 31 December 2004 but is only entitled to payment of it on 30 June 2005.
-So PAYE applies to it on 30 June 2005 and it is assessable for 2005/06.
+For example, for the year ending 31 December 2004 an employee’s terms of service may provide for a bonus to be payable on 30 June 2005, if the employee is still in the service of the employer on 31 December 2004.
+If the condition is satisfied, the employee becomes eligible for the payment on 31 December 2004 but is not entitled to the payment until 30 June 2005.
+PAYE therefore applies to it on 30 June 2005 and it is assessable for 2005 to 2006.
 The date that matters is the date the employee is entitled to be paid the bonus.

-Where an employer gets in to financial difficulties, wages and salaries may not be paid.
-Employees may be “entitled” to earnings under of the terms of their employment contracts and are therefore treated as having “received” earnings under this rule.
-No tax charge arises for the employees they are entitled to a credit for the PAYE that should have been deducted.
-The employer-company is indebted to the employees for the unpaid wages/salaries.
+Where an employer gets into financial difficulties, wages and salaries may not be paid.
+Employees may be “entitled” to earnings under the terms of their employment contracts and are therefore treated as having “received” earnings under this rule.
+No tax charge arises for the employees, they are however entitled to a credit for the PAYE that should have been deducted.
+The employer/ company is indebted to the employees for the unpaid wages/salaries.
 If the company goes into liquidation the employees are creditors of the company.